zach2good/WeatherReporter/README.md

 - Either:
   - Add `/load WeatherReporter` to the bottom of your `<ashita>/scripts/default.txt` file
   - In game: `/load WeatherReporter`

+### NOTES

+- The pre-compiled DLL may be flagged by your antivirus.
+This is a false positive, sorry!
+If you're unsure about the DLL, feel free to poke around in the code and to build it locally.
+- Nothing bad will happen if you use this (or leave it on) while playing on private servers, the plugin will just be idle and not collect or send any information.

 ## Server